-Note that since June 2011 Illumina sequencers have generally provided output in fastq-sanger format rather than Illumina 1.3+.
+Note that the latest Illumina CASAVA 1.8 pipeline (released June 2011), outputs in fastq-sanger rather than Illumina 1.3+.
 Thus Illumina 1.3+ and other Illumina scoring metrics are unlikely to be encountered if you are using Illumina sequencing data generated after July 2011.
-If you are uncertain, the presence of a number in the quality scores generally suggests Illumina 1.8+.